pgspider/influxdb_fdw/README.md

 For example, `SELECT field1 FROM t1` and `SELECT field2 FROM t1` returns different number of rows if the number of points with field1 and field2 are different in InfluxDB database.
 - Currently `GROUP BY` works for only tag keys, not for field keys([#3](/../../issues/3))
+- Timestamp precision may be lost because timestamp resolution of PostgreSQL is microseconds while that of InfluxDB is nanoseconds.

 When a query to foreing tables fails, you can find why it fails by seeing a query executed in InfluxDB with `EXPLAIN (VERBOSE)`.